Raunaksplanet/Single-Script-Tools-Installation/Main Tools/FindSecurityProgramOnGithub.md

 ---

 Want me to also add a **combined “master dork”** that pulls across *all these patterns* in one query (so you just paste once and run)?

+(filename:SECURITY OR filename:SECURITY.md OR filename:README OR filename:HACKING OR filename:VULNERABILITY.md OR path:.github OR extension:md OR extension:txt OR extension:rst) /\bsecurity@(?:[A-Za-z0-9-]+\.)+[A-Za-z]{2,}\b/ -example.com -example.org -example.net

+(filename:SECURITY OR filename:SECURITY.md OR filename:README OR filename:HACKING OR filename:VULNERABILITY.md OR path:.github OR extension:md OR extension:txt OR extension:rst) /\bsecurity@(?:[A-Za-z0-9-]+\.)+[A-Za-z]{2,}\b/ -example.com -example.org -example.net fork:false stars:>10